eLearning Interactivity: When It Works and When It Goes Wrong

 These attempts to design interactive eLearning courses may actually do more harm than good to learners since they distract from the content rather than enhance it.

 As you can see, interactivity, when done right, can add to the experience.
 But when done wrong, it distracts or otherwise adds no value to the learning experience.

 Making it Work

 Good interactivity must have a purpose.
-If the interactions are meaningless, learners will see it as pointless busy work that wastes their precious time.
-The key lies in learning how to balance your eLearning courses so that they are truly interactive and engaging without irritating or confusing your audience.
+The key lies in learning how to achieve the right balance in your eLearning courses so that they are truly interactive and engaging without irritating or annoying your audience.